Recidiviz/pulse-dashboard/README.md

 * `AUTH_ENV` - a string indicating the "auth environment" used to point to the correct Auth0 tenant.
 Either "development" or "production".
 Must match the frontend `REACT_APP_AUTH_ENV` variable.
 * `GOOGLE_APPLICATION_CREDENTIALS` - a relative path pointing to the JSON file containing the credentials of the service account used to communicate with Google Cloud Storage, for metric retrieval.
 * `METRIC_BUCKET` - the name of the Google Cloud Storage bucket where the metrics reside.
 * `IS_DEMO` (OPTIONAL) - whether or not to run the backend in demo mode, which will retrieve static fixture data from the `server/core/demoData` directory instead of pulling data from dynamic, live sources.
 This should only be set when running locally and should be provided through the command line, along with the frontend sibling above.
-Use the following command: `./run_in_demo_mode.sh`
+To run the app in demo mode, use the following command: `./run_in_demo_mode.sh`

 ### Authentication
 The backend API server and most frontend views in the app are authenticated via [Auth0](https://auth0.com/).
 You can control which views are authenticated by specifying `Route` versus `PrivateRoute` in `src/App.js`.
 If you are setting this app up completely fresh, you will need to create your own Auth0 account and set the relevant details in `src/auth_config_dev.json` and `src/auth_config_production.json`.
 See `src/auth_config.json.example`.